Bonner County Daily Bee: The News-Bulletin

 In September 1924, Laurin E. Pietch and J.L.
 Stack founded a mimeographed daily newspaper in Sandpoint called the Daily Bulletin.
 It was a freesheet, which other local publishers at the time treated as a joke.
 At that time two other papers were published in Sandpoint.

 Both the Daily Bulletin's founders previously worked at the Spokane Daily Chronicle and borrowed $500 to launch their paper.
-After four months Daily Bulletin began charging 25 cents a month for distribution.
+After four months, the Daily Bulletin began charging 25 cents a month for distribution.
 Pietch bought out Stack in February 1926 for $900, thus becoming the sole owner.
 Circulation averaged around 1,000.

 J.G.
-Parsons, publisher of the weekly Pend d'Oreille Review, started a forth daily paper in town.
+Parsons, publisher of the weekly Pend d'Oreille Review, started a fourth daily paper in town.
 Pietch bought the two papers and consolidated the daily.
 The Bulletin expanded to a full-size four-page paper, complete with Associated Press wire service.
-Due to finical constraints, Pietch discontinued the Review in 1936 so he could focus on the Bulletin.
-That year Charles E. Spoor bought a half-interest in the business, which he sold in December 1939 to S.O.
+Due to financial constraints, Pietch discontinued the Review in 1936 so he could focus on the Bulletin.
+That year, Charles E. Spoor bought a half-interest in the business, which he sold in December 1939 to S.O.
 Maxwell.

 In January 1940, the paper went from daily to weekly print production and was renamed to the Sandpoint Bulletin.
 Pietch became a Navy recruiter in fall 1942.
 At that time S.V.
 Anderson took over as editor, assisted by Pietch's wife Jeanette.
 In 1944, W.A.
 Chubb acquired the Northern Idaho News and sixty days made a deal to merge it with the Bulletin to form The Sandpoint News-Bulletin.
-Gary L. Pietch joined his father on the paper's staff in 1958 eventually took over as editor.
+Gary L. Pietch joined his father on the paper's staff in 1958 and eventually took over as editor.